Related Video: Transurethral Resection of the Prostate (TURP)

 Diagnosis

 The doctor will ask about symptoms and past health.
 The prostate may need to be checked if BPH is suspected.
 A gloved finger is inserted into the rectum.
-The doctor can feel the size of the prostate through the rectum.
+The doctor can feel the prostate's size through the rectum.

 Urine flow may be checked with: